 This project includes the production of radio spots to promote alternative mode use, the use of the regional GRH program, teleworking, the implementation of employer-based commuter benefit programs, and incentive based programs.
 The overall objective of the project will be to continue to brand Commuter Connections.
 A marketing/advertising/public relations contractor will be used to produce the creative, copywriting, and public relations plan.
-COG/TPB staff also will review and participate in special event advertising (e.g. baseball games or other events that will help boost the of media placement orders.
+COG/TPB staff also will review and participate in special event advertising (e.g. baseball games or other events that will help boost the Commuter Connections brand).
+This project also includes day to day monitoring and management of the marketing/advertising/public relations contractor and the processing of media placement orders.

-COG/TPB staff will also place advertisements for Commuter Connections in printed and
+COG/TPB staff will also place advertisements for Commuter Connections in printed and electronic telephone directories.